darrenarmstrong85/task-202307/lib/task1/readme.md

 Timeouts and "bad queries" are not currently considered.
 These should be rare enough given the API that it is very hard to write a query that cannot be serviced quickly, due to the manner in which we automatically scale the granularity of the data.
+A heartbeat mechanism in the control process may help us to ensure that services are healthy and/or alert when they are not.

 One additional benefit of storing this data in summary format is that it is largely agnostic to data volumes.
 Within the areas I have worked